openimis/openimis-dhis2-adapter_java/README.md

 mvn -Dmaven.test.skip=true clean compile package
 2) The above step should create a .jar file in your project directory->target You can copy this .jar file to any other directory or machine.
+3) Copy the project's /src/main/resources/->application.properties file to the same folder as this above .jar file.
+Any config variables can be changed directly by updating this application.properties file, no need to remake this jar again.
+You should only update the openimis and dhis2 baseUrl, username and password values.
+The property: 'app.schedule.cronExpression' is an cron-expression used to determine when to run the cycle.
+Currently it is set to run daily at 00:00:00 (12'o clock midnight).
+You may need to change it if you want to test and run, else program's first cycle will start at the next midnight.
+Touch the other config values, if you know what you are doing.
-Using the terminal go to the directory with the .jar file and run it using: java -Xms512m -Xmx2048m -jar JAR_FILE_NAME_HERE.jar &
+4) Using the terminal go to the directory with the .jar file and run it using: java -Xms512m -Xmx2048m -jar JAR_FILE_NAME_HERE.jar &
-3) After running the program, a 'logs' directory will be created in the same directory as your .jar file.
+5) After running the program, a 'logs' directory will be created in the same directory as your .jar file.
 This will contain the logs.